ChunMinChang/AudioBehaviorCheck/README.md

 - Able to let DeviceChangeCallback to notify users what exact change is
 - Need to find a way to fire device-added/removed events without manually unplugging/plugging devices (Is it possible?).
-  - Mayube we need to find a way to fake a device and then add or remove it
+  - Maybe we need to find a way to fake a device and then add or remove it
 - Test some APIs that might use mutex inside AudioUnit in *test_deadlock.cpp* and see if they will lead to a deadlock.
   The candidates are ```AudioUnitGetProperty``` and ```AudioUnitSetProperty```.